Flying Into Tenerife South Airport? Everything You Need to Know

 What is the best month to visit Tenerife for good weather and fewer crowds?

 The best months to visit Tenerife are April to June and September to early November.
 During these shoulder seasons, you’ll enjoy warm, sunny weather without the peak summer crowds or high prices.
 July and August are the hottest and busiest, while December to February is popular with winter sun seekers, especially in the south.
 If you want a balance of sunshine, cheaper accommodation, and quieter beaches, spring and autumn are ideal.
+Check Best Hotels in Tenerife with Exclusive Beach Access in 2026and Tenerife North: 3 Quiet Luxury Hotels to Escape the Crowdsto find your ideal hotel.

 Do I need a car to get around Tenerife, or can I rely on public transport?

-Which side of Tenerife is better to stay on – North or South?
+Which side of Tenerife is better to stay on, North or South?

 The choice depends on your travel style: